Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

 Diets high in refined carbs and sugar have also been linked to high blood pressure, heart problems, obesity, mood swings, and hyperactivity.

-The key is choosing the right carbs, the ones which will satisfy the sweetness rush and the hunger pains without putting your body or mind through the stress.
+The key is choosing the right carbs, which will satisfy the sweetness rush and the hunger pains without putting your body or mind through the stress.

 Good carbs include;